stennety/mywebsite/work/print-theme.md

 ---
 {% include image.html image="printtheme.png" alt="Print Theme for Tumblr blogging platform" %}

 Print Theme is my first publicly released theme for the Tumblr platform.
-It draws its inspiration from the CMYK colour blocks you see at the edge of printed material.
-I thought it would appeal to the creative bias of Tumblr users, and was a feature I had not seen on other themes.
+It draws its inspiration from the <abbr title="Cyan Magenta Yellow Key(Black)">CMYK</abbr> colour blocks you see at the edge of printed material.
+I thought it would appeal to the creative bias of Tumblr users, with a graphical style I had not seen on other themes.

-I noticed that other themes sacrificed quality markup and accessibility for presentation.
-I ensured the benefits of HTML5 semantic markup, accessibility, international language support and backwards compatibility to older browsers, while putting the content first and allowing theme customisation.
+I noticed that many Tumblr themes sacrificed quality markup and accessibility for presentation.
+To ensure the best experince for all users I included HTML5 semantic markup, accessibility, international language support (and backwards compatibility to older browsers) while putting the content first and allowing theme customisation.

 ## Theme Features